10 Things We Know About the Han Solo Movieby IMDb-Editors | last updated - 1 month ago

 More than 3,000 actors were considered for the role made memorable by Harrison Ford.
 In July 2016, Alden Ehrenreich – previously best known for roles in fantasy drama Beautiful Creatures and Coen Brothers’ Hail, Caesar! – was brought on stage at Star Wars Celebration Europe III in London to reveal his casting in front of thousands of fans.

-Other cast members include Woody Harrelson as Beckett, a criminal who has some influence on Solo; "Game of Thrones" star Emilia Clarke as the mysterious Kira; "Westworld" star Thandie Newton, who may be playing a member of the evil Galactic Empire; Paul Bettany, whose role is also being kept under wraps; and "Fleabag" star Phoebe Waller-Bridge, whose as-yet-unknown character will be visualised through CGI.
+Other cast members include Woody Harrelson as Tobias Beckett, a criminal who has some influence on Solo; "Game of Thrones" star Emilia Clarke as the mysterious Qi'Ra; "Westworld" star Thandie Newton, who may be playing a member of the evil Galactic Empire; Paul Bettany, whose role is also being kept under wraps; and "Fleabag" star Phoebe Waller-Bridge, who plays droid L3-37.

 Donald Glover, known for roles in TV series such as "Community" and "Atlanta," will play Lando Calrissian, a fellow smuggler and gambler first played by Billy Dee Williams in The Empire Strikes Back.
 Han famously won the Millennium Falcon from Lando in a card game named sabacc.
-Will we see this event played out in the new movie?
+The first trailer hints that we will see this event played out in the new movie.

 The movie is said to have a Western or heist feel, something that chimes with Solo’s image as a gunslinger and smuggler.
-Before production began, producer Kathleen Kennedy said: "[Han Solo] moves closer to a heist or Western type feel.
-We’ve talked about [Frederic] Remington and those primary colors that are used in his paintings defining the look and feel of the film."
+Before production began, producer Kathleen Kennedy said Solo "moves closer to a heist or Western type feel.
+We've talked about (Frederic) Remington and those primary colors that are used in his paintings defining the look and feel of the film."

 Raising the Baton